 Would we do less for the Godhead?

-So every Sunday morning I dig through my humble collection of gray and brown tweed just-above- the-ankle-length (because I have bad veins - not because I'm some kind of fundamentalist) skirt and a white shirt and hey! it's cool enough to add a cardigan! (and I have about 27) and go to my worship services.
+So every Sunday morning I dig through my humble collection of gray and brown tweed just-above- the-ankle-length (because I have bad veins - not because I'm some kind of fundamentalist) skirts and a white shirt and hey! it's cool enough to add a cardigan! (and I have about 27) and go to my worship services.
 It's not Christian Dior, but it's Christian Du' Jour and it humbles me enough to sit in front of the sacred sacrament table and beg for forgiveness of my sins, which are abundant.
 My level of dress, directly affects my level of humility.
 My humility, directly affecting my level of preparation to receive the spirit.

 Still, there is no church policy on what we wear to church.
-I've seen some crazy things worn at church but usually it involves prom dresses and wilting corsages.
+I've seen some crazy things worn to church but usually it involves prom dresses and wilting corsages.
 I just LOVE it when the prom dress is strapless and the old ladies in the ward are whispering about why the bishop allowed his daughter to wear her strapless prom dress to church!
 (Truly, I'm just impressed that they are IN CHURCH the day after prom.
 Way to go!!!
 The bishop is probably just as glad!)
 Last week I saw a sweet old man in Sunday School wearing a brown suit coat and navy pants and I thought "Ahhh...his wife died and I'll bet he's color blind."
 We don't ridicule...we should NEVER ridicule or judge anyone for what they wear to church.
 I have been in sacrament meetings around the world, in the humblest conditions, where few members of the congregation were even wearing shoes (or bras for that matter) and I have felt the spirit stronger there than anywhere on earth.

 So what?
 Let me re-focus...